osu-cs290-sp20/G5-Login-and-Vote/README.md

   Then ...

-  In the directory:
-      final/client

-  Run the command:
+  To test production:

+    uncomment lines in server/server.js

+    change to final/client directory and run:

     npm run build

+  To test in development:

+    comment/uncomment appropriate lines in server/server.js

+  Once the production or development steps are complete:

-  Once complete, move into the server directory and run the command:
+    Change to the server directory and run:

       npm run dev

-Will add the proxy and development environment in a bit but my focus is completing the front end and then testing the endpoints with Postman.
+apis will be tested with Postman.

 -----------------------------------------------------------